This station serves as the administrative office and primary response apparatus are housed at this location on Cass Street in Saint Clair.

 This facility houses Fire Boats 1 &2 along with antique Engine 25.
 This location is not staffed and is not considered an operational fire station.

 Although the smallest vehicle in our fleet, Rescue One responds to over 500 EMS calls annually.
-This apparatus carries a maximum of four crew members and emergency medical supplies including the Hurst eDraulic "Jaws of Life."
+This apparatus carries a maximum of five crew members, emergency medical supplies and rescue equipment including the Hurst eDraulic "Jaws of Life."

 2012 Ford 750 XLT Super Duty